-Inflation: A Five-Month X-Ray View
+Inflation: An X-Ray View of the Components

 We can make some inferences about how inflation is impacting our personal expenses depending on our relative exposure to the individual components.
 Some of us have higher transportation costs, others medical costs, etc.